Emergency First Aid Kits

 Once you've got your pre-made first aid kit, it is a good idea to lay everything out, examine the items and pack it again so you know exactly what you have and where to lay your hand on an item quickly.
 Don't break open any sterile packs though.
 You might want to split the contents into a handy pouch to take with you while hunting, a pack that can be left in your day bag on the truck and other stuff to remain in camp.

-Firstly on an African hunt, a medical emergency can happen anywhere - on the way to camp, in camp and in the truck when someone has forgotten to make their rifle safe, and of course when you are out in the bush on foot some distance from the hunting truck and hunting camp.
+On an African hunt, a medical emergency can happen anywhere - on the way to camp, in camp and in the truck when someone has forgotten to make their rifle safe, and of course when you are out in the bush on foot some distance from the hunting truck and hunting camp.
 So your first response aid items should be with you at all times carried in a pouch on your belt or in a backpack.

 This Condor Rip-Away EMT Pouch has a tri-fold design for easy access for the items which can be arranged in pockets and elastic loops.
 It has easy pull zippers and cinch buckle, Molle attachments and velcro for easy attachment to you or your backpack.
 8" x 3.5" x 6".
 This is just the pouch without contents - you add your own.
 Buy Now

 First aid pouches may also be bought with first aid contents.
 Always check the list of contents to decide whether they are what you need.
-The US Army IFAK has quite 'advanced' first aid contents.
-Currently unavailable.

-There are really only 2 important items to carry on your person in the African bush...The rest can stay in an IFAK pouch in your day bag on the hunting truck.
+There are really only 3 important items to carry on your person in the African bush.
+The rest can stay in your IFAK (Individual First Aid Kit) pouch in your day bag on the hunting truck.
 If a serious emergency occurs, the truck can be radioed to come quickly or a person can usually be despatched back to the truck for the full first aid kit, whichever is judged to be faster.
-The truck may have to come cross-country to reach you which may be slow and difficult especially as the driver will usually be alone with no one to slash a path through.
+The truck may have to come cross-country to reach you which may be slow and difficult especially as the driver is alone with no one to slash a path through the bush, if necessary.
 However you should have enough CPR expertise and kit (plus your hunting knife or multi-tool to cut clothing) with you to immediately sustain the life of an injured person until help does arrive.

 These come in a 4", 6" or 12" width sizes and are sometimes known as 'Emergency Bandages' or 'Jerusalem Bandages'.
-They are a hugely versatile piece of kit used to staunch bleeding from wounds caused by traumatic injuries - in the case of a hunter, these may be gunshot wounds and animal gorings.
+They are a hugely versatile piece of kit used to staunch bleeding from wounds caused by traumatic injuries - in the case of a hunter, these could be gunshot wounds and animal gorings.
 A single Israeli bandage has a number of useful features - a non-stick wound pad on elasticated bandage that conforms easily to all body areas, a pressure applicator bar to provide instant pressure to slow bleeding and a closure bar to fix the bandage in place (no pins or tape needed).
 It can also be adapted to immobilise and splint a limb and as a tourniquet if necessary.

 The 4" and 6" bandage sizes are ideal for any limb or smaller body wounds.
 In addition to the single pad bandages, they can be bought in a pack with a second loose or mobile pad which is very handy for covering entry and exit gunshot wounds or stuffing into a gaping wound.
 The 12" bandage is designed for abdominal wounds with an additional moist seal to cover any exposed organs.